-A program file may be created by using the operating system editor (ED), to create a file consisting of sequentially ordered BASIC statements.
-For detials, see NEW USER'S GUIDE TO EDITOR AND RUNOFF, PDR3104 and REFERENCE GUIDE, FILE MANAGEMENT SYSTEM, PDR3110 stores the contents of the program storage area in a file on disk named RANDII.
+A program file may be created by using the operating system editor (ED or FILED), to create a file consisting of sequentially ordered BASIC statements.
+For details, refer to the Prime Disk and Virtual Memory Operating System manual, and the Program Development System User Guide.